GoogleChrome/developer.chrome.com/site/en/docs/web-platform/navigation-api/index.md

 This is fine, but not exhaustive.
 Links might come and go on your page, and they're not the only way users can navigate through pages.
 E.g., they may submit a form or even use an [image map].
-Your page might deal with these, but there's a long tail of possibilities which could just be simplified—something that the new Navigation API achieves.
+Your page might deal with these, but there's a long tail of possibilities which could just be simplified—something that the new App History API achieves.

 Personally, the History API often _feels_ like it could go some way to help with these possibilities.
 However, it really only has two surface areas: responding if the user presses Back or Forward in their browser, plus pushing and replacing URLs.